So what makes for a good HVAC thermometer?

 Infrared thermometers are good in theory but don’t live up to the hype that surrounds them.
 This may change from brand to brand as to accuracy.

-Infrared thermometer don’t work well with copper lines which scatters the infrared sensor.
+Infrared thermometers don’t work well with copper lines which scatter the infrared sensor.

 Again manufactures may have some good ones out there (I haven’t tested them all) but in my experience infrared is only good to get generalized readings.

 The best most accurate reading you can get is with a digital HVAC thermometer.

 The leads built into many HVAC meters such as Fieldpiece HS33 are good multi purpose temperature measuring equipment.

 Dedicated digital thermometers with sensor probes are also a good tool to use.